stargazer/HowTos/README.md

+# HOWTOs

-# HOW TO's on technical problems I had to deal with, for future reference
+Description of technical problems I had to deal with and their solutions, for future reference.